-- (1) In accordance with Articles 35 and 39 of the Law, the Specialist Prosecutor may, without an authorization of a Panel, search any person or property and temporarily seize any items found during the search, if: - (a) the person knowingly and voluntarily consents to the search and seizure; - (b) a person caught in the act of committing a crime under the jurisdiction of the Specialist Chambers, is to be arrested after a pursuit; - (c) a person against whom an arrest warrant has been issued by a Panel is on the property to be searched; or - (d) it is necessary to avoid an imminent risk of serious and irreversible harm to other persons or property. - (2) The Specialist Prosecutor shall file a request to a Panel for approval of the search and seizure immediately, and no later than twenty-four (24) hours after their initiation. - (3) 1The Panel shall approve the search and seizure only if satisfied that the conditions under paragraph (1) were met.
-2If an approval is denied the Specialist Prosecutor shall immediately terminate the search and seizure. - (4) Rule 36(3) to (5) shall apply mutatis mutandis.
+- (1) In accordance with Articles 35 and 39 of the Law, the Specialist Prosecutor may, without an authorisation of a Panel, search a person or property, location, premises or object and temporarily seize items found during the search under the conditions specified in Rule 37(1) to (3), if: - (a) the person knowingly and voluntarily consents to the search and seizure; - (b) the person is caught in the act of committing a crime under the jurisdiction of the Specialist Chambers and; is to be arrested after a hot pursuit; or - (c) it is necessary to avoid an imminent risk of serious and irreversible harm to other persons or property. - (2) The Specialist Prosecutor shall file a request to a Panel for approval of the search and seizure immediately, and no later than twenty-four (24) hours after their initiation. - (3) Within three (3) days of the request, the Panel seized with the request may approve the search and seizure only if satisfied that the conditions under paragraph (1) were met. - (4) 1If approval is not requested, denied or the Panel fails to render a decision, the order of the Specialist Prosecutor for search and seizure shall cease to have effect and the Specialist Prosecutor shall immediately terminate them.
+2The seized material, if any, may not be used for investigation or prosecution.